 Kamailio’s configuration files are used to define the server’s behavior and control its operations.
 These files contain settings, directives, and scripts.
 They clarify how Kamailio should process SIP messages, interact with databases, load modules, and perform other tasks.

-configures the kamctl tool, which is a command-line utility for managing Kamailio.
+The main configuration file of Kamailio is kamailio.cfg.
+But there are also other related configuration files that may be used for specific purposes.
+For example, db_mysql.cfg contains settings specific to the MySQL database’s connectivity and interactions.
+Meanwhile, kamctlrc configures the kamctl tool, which is a command-line utility for managing Kamailio.
 This configuration file involves settings for database access, SIP domains, and other parameters.

-is where most of the server’s behavior is defined.
+Here, we focus on Kamailio’s core configuration file. kamailio.cfg is where most of the server’s behavior is defined.
 It dictates the initial server state, including global settings, module loading instructions, routing logic, and other configurations.

-Here’s an example of kamailio.cfg
+Here’s an example of kamailio.cfg:

 Proper configuration is essential to optimizing Kamailio’s performance.
 By fine-tuning and advancing configuration in Kamailio, you can ensure efficient memory usage and fast message processing.
 Configuring modules correctly can improve security, foster load balancing, and handle more traffic.
 Good configuration leads to a stable, high-performing SIP server.